sbvegan/dao-process-mapping/README.md

 # DAO Process Mapping

+Decentalized Autonomous Organizations are in their early days and there's a lot of experimentation and iteration to prove their viability.
+We can take the lessons and tools learned from traditional organization/business management to accelerate this process.
+The focus can be shifted away from common pitfalls towards the more novel aspects of these experiments.

 ## What is Process Mapping?

 Creates a visual representation of business processes, its main purpose is to show the relationship between the steps and the inputs of a business to establish a clear, consistent, and concise result.
 It includes any activity that defines what a busines does, who is responsible for what, how standard business processes are completed, and how success is measured.